- What is royalty-free music?

 - The Personal Plan is dedicated to content creators or podcasters whose pieces are for their own use.

 - The Commercial Plan proposes a solution for freelancers and companies whose projects are commercial in nature.

 - The Enterprise Plan is focused on media, publishers, or broadcasters who need a customized solution.

-Choose the one that best suits your needs and enjoy the best music with direct license.
+Choose the one that best suits your needs and enjoy the best music with a direct license.